malikfm/SimpleMessagingAPI/README.md

 - Display message in real time.
 API should be long live connection to retrieve messages after send at realtime.

 ## Prerequisites
-- Spring Boot with dependencies: Spring Web, WebSocket
+- Spring Boot with dependencies: Spring Web and WebSocket
 - CSS Bootstrap
 - jQuery
 - SockJs Client